Langevin Equation for a Dissipative Macroscopic Quantum System: Bohmian Theory versus Quantum Mechanics: Introduction

 In recent years, dissipative quantum systems have been studied broadly as a new research field in physics.
 The study of open quantum systems has recieved great attention due to the importance of environmental effects in description of seminal phenomena such as quantum decoherence, quantum information, quantum tunneling in physical and biological systems, etc. \cite{Weiss,Breuer}.

-Moreover, the investigation of dissipative behavior of macroscopic quantum systems (MQSs), pioneered by Caldeira and Leggett \cite{Caldeira 2}, is an attractive topic in the field.
-MQSs are usually considered as a bridge between the quantum and the classical systems (see, e.g., \cite{leggett0, Garg,leggett2, Caldeira1}).
+Moreover, the investigation of dissipative behavior of macroscopic quantum systems (MQSs), pioneered by Caldeira and Leggett \cite{Caldeira 2}, is an attractive topic in the quantum physics.
+MQSs are usually considered as a bridge between the quantum and the classical systems and show quantum behavior at the macroscopic scale, rather than at the atomic scale where quantum effects are prevalent.
 It is commonly believed that $\it{macroscopic}$, here, refers to those situations where a large number of particles are involved.
-More precisely, it holds when dynamical degrees of freedom for the system is large \cite{Taka}.
+More precisely, it holds when dynamical degrees of freedom for the system is large.
+The best known examples of MQSs are superconductors and superfluids \cite{leggett0, Garg,leggett2, Caldeira1, Taka}.

 A dissipative quantum system, independent of its macro or micro aspect, is often considered as a system coupled to a large number of harmonic oscillators, modeled as a heat bath.
 The entire system which consists of one particle plus a thermal reservoir allows us to study the origin of irreversibility in a dynamic approach.
 In this connection, the common representation of the energy fluctuations and the dissipative effects caused by interaction of the system with its environment is analytically discussed by the quantum Langevin equation \cite{Dorofeyev}.